-

 Daniel Hitt and Thomas Ware

-October 18, 1815; New York CityDaniel Hitt and Thomas Ware (Agents of Book Concern, New York), write to ask Finley for payment on behalf of the Ohio Conference [presumably for books/tracts sold by Finley].
+October 18, 1815; New York CityDaniel Hitt and Thomas Ware (Agents of Book Concern, New York), write to ask Finley for payment on behalf of the Ohio Conference [presumably for books/tracts sold by Finley & other preachers].
 They are in bad financial straits.
 Unless they receive payment soon, they will have to borrow money.
 Abstract Number - NOAB 9

 -